Alliance for Workers' Liberty

+The Alliance for Workers' Liberty (AWL), also known as Workers' Liberty, is a Trotskyist group in Britain and Australia founded in 1966.
+Originally a group called Workers' Fight that split from the Revolutionary Socialist League, it was a faction within the International Socialists between 1968 and 1971, before merging with Workers Power in 1975 to form the International-Communist League.
+Between 1981 and 1984, the I-CL was fused with the Workers' Socialist League, taking its name as well before splitting over the Falklands War.
+The group then became the Socialist Organiser Alliance, before being proscribed and expelled from the Labour Party in 1990, leading to the founding of the AWL in 1992.

-The Alliance for Workers' Liberty (AWL), also known as Workers' Liberty, is a Trotskyist group in Britain and Australia, which has been identified with the theorist Sean Matgamna throughout its history.
+The group has been identified with the theorist Sean Matgamna throughout its history.
 It publishes the newspaper Solidarity.

 History

 Workers' Fight

 The AWL traces its origins to the document What we are and what we must become, written by the tendency's founder Sean Matgamna in 1966, in which he argued that the Revolutionary Socialist League – by then effectively the Militant tendency – was too inward-looking, and needed to become more activist in its orientation.
 The RSL refused to circulate the document; hence, with a handful of supporters, he left to form the Workers' Fight group.
-Espousing left unity, they accepted an offer in 1968 to form a faction within the International Socialists (IS) as the Trotskyist Tendency.

-Trotskyist Tendency
+The group operated independently from 1967 until November 1968 when it joined the International Socialists (IS) and remained inside it as a Trotskyist faction until December 1971..

+The group's position was originally closer to Orthodox Trotskyism and had split from the IS over attitudes towards the European Common Market.

-The Trotskyist Tendency clashed with the leadership of the International Socialists over many issues; for example, UK membership of the European Communities, on which the IS leadership itself was divided, and the use of the "Troops Out" slogan regarding Northern Ireland.
+The group clashed with the leadership of the International Socialists over many issues; for example, UK membership of the European Communities, on which the IS leadership itself was divided, and the use of the "Troops Out" slogan regarding Northern Ireland.

-In December 1971, the leadership of the International Socialists called a special conference to "defuse" the TT.
-The TT described the "defusion" as an "expulsion" given that they did not wish to leave.
+Outside the IS, the group resumed the usage of the name Workers' Fight, and publication of a paper (previously a duplicated journal) with the same name.
+The group also began publication of a theoretical journal entitled Permanent Revolution and made efforts to publish a small number of workplace-oriented publications in specific industries.